To the guy that puts up with me when I want to quit.

 You’ve heard him mentioned in posts and here you get to meet him.
 I think it is really important for you all to know who I travel with and why I travel with them.
 So…meet Josh, everyone!

 I’ll let him introduce himself below:

 Hey readers!
 I’m Josh and I’m that guy who’s lucky enough to call Shalee my girlfriend.
-In the past couple years we have taken on more than a few adventures and new experiences that I’ll remember for a lifetime; and I’m excited to say that we are just getting started.
+In the past four years we have taken on more than a few adventures and new experiences that I’ll remember for a lifetime; and I’m excited to say that we are just getting started.

 I too was born and raised in Pure Michigan and have lived here all my life, from small towns near the gateway to the thumb to the suburbs of Metro Detroit (“Detroit” as Shalee refers to the area).
 It’s funny because although I’ve lived here my whole life, my family never traveled often.
 I had basically seen very little of other parts of the state, much less other regions.
 It wasn’t until I picked up the hobby of geocaching until I really caught the travel/exploration bug.
 Soon I was taking a trip at every opportunity to somewhere within driving distance, whenever possible with my college studies.
 When I graduated college, I hated the sound of jumping right into a full-time job, so I decided to take a few road trips around the US.
 I tried to find someone to join me, but everyone had excuses or commitments.
 Despite the loneliness, it was one of the most rewarding experiences of my life.
 From the top of the Smoky Mountains to the top of the Rocky Mountains, I had found my passion, but still no one to share it with.